-Students who fail this rotation will need to earn credit in a repeat or replacement elective rotation to fulfill degree program requirements.
+Students who fail this rotation will have to repeat the entire rotation and fulfill all (clinical and academic) requirements.

 STUDENT EXPOSURE PROCEDURE

 A form has been developed by the University Physician to report incidents of exposure, e.g., needle sticks, mucous membrane exposure, tuberculosis exposure, etc., and it may be found on the Clerkship Medical Education page of the MSUCOM website here (https://com.msu.edu/current-students/clerkship-medical-education).